TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 this project.

 Dr. Schwesinger, thank you for opening my eyes to what truly defines the "magic" of computers and puts the "science" in computer science.
-Your mentorship has reshaped not only this project, but my entire perspective on the field, and put in motion my depth into graduate school.
+Your mentorship has reshaped not only this project, but my entire perspective on the field.